 Data Set

 Two words, open form--not closed form.
-For example:

-Create a table data set named PeriodSelection.
+For example, “Create a table data set named PeriodSelection.”

-Delete -- verb.
+Delete

 Use Delete to refer to actions involving deleting, trashing, or purging objects, such as moving files to the Recycle Bin or to a Deleted Items folder.
 Use Delete to refer to actions resulting from pressing the Delete or Backspace key.
 Delete is not synonymous with Remove, Cut, or Erase.

-UX Usage: Use with buttons or actions, including icons.

 Deselect

 Do not use.
 See Check box.